How did ikigai become a global phenomenon?

 2020 vision

-Marc launched the project “to make Guernsey the best place to live on earth by 2020,” which he says is a meme intended to nudge Guernsey residents towards the belief and understanding that they live in a great place, and to encourage them to get involved in improving it.
-He suggests that if people are asked about what ‘the best place to live’ looks like, they should turn the query back to the questioner and ask, ‘What does it mean to you?
-How can you make that a reality?’
-He shares that the meme has already had local effects and he believes that, years from now, these changes will also have a huge impact globally.Mental prisons
+Marc launched the project “to make Guernsey the best place to live on earth by 2020,” which he says is a meme intended to nudge Guernsey residents towards the belief and understanding that they live in a great place, and to encourage them to get involved in improving it.Mental prisons

-In his TED talk, Marc mentioned “prisons of our mind”, how people lock themselves in mental prisons and struggle to get out of them.
+In his TED talk, Marc mentioned “prisons of our mind,” how people lock themselves in mental prisons and struggle to get out of them.
 He explains that in some ways, ease is great, but transmuting struggle into ease is where the magic of life occurs because, without difficulties, ease wouldn’t feel like ease.

 In some ways, ease is great.
 But also, transmuting struggle into ease is where the of life occurs.
 We need to lighten the shade to understand the perspective. - Marc Winn